-Country Concession License renewal Working Interests

-AOC 25%

-Block 13T December 31, 2021 (4) TotalEnergies 25%

-Tullow (Operator) 50%

-AOC 25%

-KENYA Block 10BB December 31, 2021 (4) TotalEnergies 25%

-Tullow (Operator) 50%

-AOC 25%

-Block 10BA April 22, 2023 (5) TotalEnergies 25%

-· Tullow (Operator) 50%

-AOC (Operator) 20%

-SOUTH AFRICA Block 3B/4B March 26, 2022 (6) Azinam 20%

-Ricocure (Pty) Ltd 60%
+Country Concession License renewal Working Interests Block 13T December 31, 2021 (4) AOC TotalEnergies Tullow (Operator) 25% 25% 50% KENYA Block 10BB December 31, 2021 (4) AOC TotalEnergies Tullow (Operator) 25% 25% 50% Block 10BA April 22, 2023 (5) AOC TotalEnergies Tullow (Operator) 25% 25% 50% SOUTH AFRICA Block 3B/4B March 26, 2022 (6) AOC (Operator) Azinam Ricocure (Pty) Ltd 20% 20% 60%

-- (1) In accordance with the PIA, renewal shall be granted for 20 years if the lessee has paid all rent and royalties due and has otherwise performed all its obligations under the lease.
+- (1) In accordance with the PIA, renewal shall be granted for 20 years if the lessee has paid all rent and royalties due and has otherwise performed all their obligations under the lease.
 Management believes that this will be renewed, in common with other licenses.
 The PIA includes the provision for leases to be converted earlier than their license renewal date. - (2) 50% of the production from OML 130 is covered by a PSA, in which Prime owns a 32% WI.
 Prime's net WI in OML 130 is therefore 16%. - (3) Net WI are subject to back-in rights or carried WI, if any, of the respective governments or national oil companies of the host governments. - (4) The licenses were extended to December 31, 2021, and required that the JV partners submit an FDP.
 The FDP was submitted in December 2021 and is now subject to governmental review, during which time the license is retained in full force and effect.
-The JV partners expect the license to be renewed once the review is complete. - (5) 10BA was included in the E&A plan, submitted as part of the Block 10BB/13T FDP. - (6) The application to extend the Block 3B/4B license and to move into the first extension period of 2 years was approved on October 27, 2022.
+The JV partners expect the license to be renewed once the review is complete. - (5) 10BA was included in the E&A plan, submitted as part of the Block 10BB/13T FDP. - (6) The Company together with JV partners has formally submitted a proposal to enter the First Renewal Period.
+This formal request maintains the Exploration Right in good standing while the proposal is reviewed by the host government.

-Information on the Company's equity interests in Africa Energy, Eco and Impact is included in 'Equity Investments in Associates' on page 15.
+Information on the Company's equity interests in Africa Energy, Eco and Impact is included in 'Equity Investments in Associates' on page 14.